 This week I am sharing some yummy ideas for Halloween dinner.
-I love traditions but also like to occasionally give them a twist just to keep things exciting.
+I love traditions but also like to occasionally give them a twist just to keep things exciting like with these monster nachos.

 Each Halloween I usually make my mom’s sweet chili with some sort of bread on the side.
 Last year, I saw an idea for monster nachos over at Cheeky Kitchen and decided to mix things up a bit.
 I took the chili and the nacho recipe and came up with my own version of monster nachos.
 It is always fun to give the dishes fun Halloween names for your Halloween dinner.
 My family loved them.